microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 In that card, the label for the input is “Please enter your name:”, however the card renderer has no way to determine that this is the case.
 We’ve run into a few cases where this is an issue:
  - Accessibility: The input will be read by screen readers as “Last, First”, rather than “Please enter your name” making it more difficult for screen reader users to use the card.

  - Validation indicators: As part of input validation, we are allowing card authors to mark inputs as optional or required.
-One way to indicate that visually would be to put and indicator next to the input’s label.
+One way to indicate that visually would be to put an indicator next to the input’s label.
 This requires knowing which text is the label.

- - Interaction model.
-Many forms move focus to the input when the label is clicked/tapped on.
+ - Interaction model: Many forms move focus to the input when the label is clicked/tapped on.
 We can’t support that behavior without knowing which label goes with which input.

  - Responsiveness: One direction for the future of cards involves re-flowing the layout of a card based on the size of the display.
 Knowing that a particular label goes with a particular input may help us ensure that semantically related elements stay together on reflow.